mjedmonds/mjedmonds.github.io/CS50/notes_md/unit11_Structures-and-Enumerations.md

+# Structures & Enumerations

 * So far, we've been unable to create our own data types.
 * We've been able to use built-in types, and create arrays of built-in types
 * Based on what we know now, how would you do the following:
   * Create an employee management system.
 Each employee has a first name, last name, employee ID, social security number, and salary.
   * Probably would create an array for each attribute, and share an index for each employee.
     * E.g. the 10th person is index 9 across every array
     * This is bad design!
 * What if we could create an _employee_ that had a first name, last name, employee ID, social security number, and salary?
   * Then, we would only need one array, where each element of the array is a complete employee
 * Structs enable this grouping of basic types to form a more complex type.
 * We can make our own types!

-# Structs
+## Structs

 * A struct is a data structure that contains multiple pieces of data.
 * We define structs using the `struct` keyword: